Mandsaur

-Mandsaur is a city and a municipality in Mandsaur district located on Border of Mewar and Malwa region of Madhya Pradesh state of central India.
+Mandsaur is a city and a municipality in Mandsaur district located on the border of Mewar and Malwa regions of Madhya Pradesh, a state in Central India.
 It is the administrative headquarters of Mandsaur District.
 The ancient Pashupatinath Temple is located in Mandsaur.
+Later come under Gwalior state Which was 2nd biggest state.
+Mandsaur is famous for its opium farming.

+Name

+Mandsaur is identified with the city of Daśapura, which is attested in various ancient and medieval texts and inscriptions.
+According to the 12th-century Jain work called the Pariśiṣṭaparvan, the name Daśapura was given to the city by a group of merchants visiting the royal fortress of a king named Udayana and his ten sons.

 History

 Aulikaras of Dashapura

 Epigraphical discoveries have brought to light two ancient royal houses, who call themselves as Aulikaras and ruled from Dashapura (present-day Mandsaur).
 The first dynasty, who ruled from Dashapura from the beginning comprised the following kings in the order of succession: Jayavarma, Simhavarma, Naravarma, Vishvavarma and Bandhuvarma.
 The Risthal stone slab inscription discovered in 1983 has brought to light another Aulikara dynasty, which comprised the following kings in the order of succession: Drumavardhana, Jayavardhana Ajitavardhana, Vibhishanavardhana, Rajyavardhana and Prakashadharma.
 After Parakshadharma, the ruler of Mandsaur was Yashodharma, who is identified with Vishnuvardhana, who erected a pillar of victory at Bayana due to which Bayana's name became Vijaygarh.
 In all probabilities, he was the son and immediate successor of Prakashadharma.